USFS Pelican: National Marine Fisheries Service

 On 3 October 1970, a major reorganization occurred which formed the National Oceanic and Atmospheric Administration (NOAA) under the United States Department of Commerce.
 As part of the reorganization, the Bureau of Commercial Fisheries was removed from the U.S. Fish and Wildlife Service, reorganized, and placed under NOAA as the new National Marine Fisheries Service (NMFS), and Pelican thus came under NMFS control when Washington returned her to the United States Government in 1970 or 1971.
 At first, the major ships that were to form the new NOAA fleet – seagoing ships of the BCF fleet and those which formerly made up the fleet of the United States Coast and Geodetic Survey, which had been disestablished upon the creation of NOAA – reported to separate entities, with former Coast and Geodetic Survey ships subordinate to the National Ocean Survey (the Coast and Geodetic Survey's successor organization within NOAA), while former BCF ships like Pelican reported to the BCF's successor within NOAA, the NMFS.
 Although the ships were resubordinated during 1972 and 1973 to form the unified NOAA fleet, this change still lay in the future when NOAA sold Pelican into private ownership in 1972, bringing her U.S. Government career to an end.

 Later career

 In 1972, Mr. and Mrs. Walt Masland purchased Pelican from NOAA for about US$16,000 in a sealed-bid auction at Seattle.
 Pelican had only 800 operating hours on her engine at the time of her sale.
 Over at least the next 38 years, the Maslands spent thousands of man-hours on restoring Pelican to nearly her original condition and to maintain her in that condition.
 As of 2010, Pelican's home port was Port Angeles, Washington, the Maslands still owned her, and her Joshua Hendy engine still provided her propulsion.

-Later, Captain Patrick Burns and Captain John Sylvester purchased Pelican from the Maslands.
+Later, Captain Patrick Burns and Captain John "Johnny" Sylvester purchased Pelican from Marilyn Masland.
 As of 2018, Pelican′s home port was Deer Harbor, Washington.
+In 2018, she made a voyage up the Inside Passage from Washington to Alaska and returned to Washington.